bigbio/pquant/triqler/README.md

 - `--min_samples`: Min number of samples a peptide should be quantified.
 If this number is increased the quality of the results will be high.
 - `--fold_change_eval`: log2 fold change evaluation threshold. (default: 1.0)

+Discussion about the Triqler parameters can be found in issue [#19](https://github.com/bigbio/pquant/issues/19)